stuffedwombat/stuffedwombat.github.io/interview_navigames.md

 This is the english version of the Interview conducted by [Ismael P. Nieves](https://x.com/ismael_gurr) in Malaga during the Guadalindie festival in May 2024.
 The original spanish version (with pictures) can be found [here](https://www.navigames.es/entrevistas/entrevista-guadalindie-stuffed-wombat/).
 Thanks for letting me publish the english version here <3

+//(During this Festival, I also talked to the nice people of AnaitGames for [a different article in spanish](https://www.anaitgames.com/entrevistas/stuffed-wombat-pequenas-comunidades))

 **Do you want to present yourself for any of our readers that may not know you or your work?**

 Hi, my name is Josh.
 I am from Austria.
 I’m getting really old, I’ll soon be 30 years old [laughs].
 I’ve been making independent games for 10 years.
 They are very strange games, hard to sell but there is a small audience who likes it.